Pylons/pyramid/docs/narr/views.rst

 View Lookup and Invocation
 --------------------------

-:term:`View lookup` is the :mod:`repoze.bfg` subsystem responsible for finding an invoking a :term:`view callable`.
+:term:`View lookup` is the :mod:`pyramid` subsystem responsible for finding an invoking a :term:`view callable`.
 The view lookup subsystem is passed a :term:`context`, a :term:`view name`, and the :term:`request` object.
 These three bits of information are referred